Ceramicwhite/grants-dashboard/docs/Frequently-Asked-Questions.md

 ????????????????????

+### Can I change the scope of my project after the application has been approved?

+Before revising the scope of your project or the requirements set out in the application, you must submit a request via the comment section below your application issue on GitHub.
+Any such changes will be subject to reevaluation by the committee under the same conditions as the initial application review process.

-### My Milestones/deliverables have changed since the grant was approved, what should I do?
+### My next milestone/deliverables have changed, what should I do?

-Please comment on your project within the repo and explain the reasoning for pivoting.
+Please comment on your project issue within the repo and explain the reasoning for pivoting.
 The Grants Team has the right to end the grant at this stage.

 ### Can I submit a Grant for prior work?